ashwin-py/Low-Light-Object-Detection/README.md

 # Low Light Object Detection using TFOD 2.0
-This repo implements Object detetction on Low Light/ Dark images
+This repo implements Object detection on Low Light/ Dark images
 ## Dataset
 For this task Exclusively-Dark-Image-Dataset was used.
 Follow this link to download the dataset: